-The 2020 pandemic necessitated changes to field placement in K-12 school settings in Tucson, greater Arizona, and throughout our national and international educational community.
-As such, please be aware that should a health emergency arise, it would be addressed in ongoing communiques sent to UArizona students via emails.
-Changes due to health emergencies are not addressed in this guidebook.
-Additional signed paperwork may be required by the University of Arizona for participation in both inperson and remote teaching, if remote teaching becomes necessary.
-Student teachers are responsible for monitoring their UArizona email accounts to stay current on all health related emergency information and requirements.
+Please note that since March of 2020, Covid 19 has precipitated ongoing changes to field placement in K-12 school settings in Tucson, greater Arizona, and throughout our national and international educational community.
+As such, these changes are not addressed in this guidebook and will be addressed in ongoing communiques sent to student teachers via emails.
+When necessary, additional signed paperwork may be required by the University of Arizona for participation in both in-person and remote teaching, if remote teaching becomes necessary.
+Student teachers are responsible for monitoring their UArizona email accounts to stay current on all COVID-19 and/or other pandemic related information and requirements.